dti-research/tracker/README.md

 tracker create experiment
 ```

-### Running an experiment
+### Running a trial within an experiment

-When you're ready to run an experiment, simply run the command below replacing the NAME with your actual experiment's name.
+When you're ready to run a trial, simply run the command below replacing the NAME with your actual experiment's name and a trial will commence.

 ```bash
 tracker run experiment NAME